clue/reactphp-socks/README.md

 This library supports the SOCKS4, SOCKS4a and SOCKS5 protocol versions.
 Usually, there's no need to worry about which protocol version is being used.
-Depending on which features you use (e.g. [remote DNS resolving](#remote-vs-local-dns-resolving) and [authentication](#username--password-authentication)), the `Client` automatically uses the _best_ protocol available.
+Depending on which features you use (e.g. [remote DNS resolving](#remote-vs-local-dns-resolving) and [authentication](#username--password-authentication)), the `Socks/Client` automatically uses the _best_ protocol available.
 In general this library automatically switches to higher protocol versions when needed, but tries to keep things simple otherwise and sticks to lower protocol versions when possible.
-The `Server` supports all protocol versions by default.
+The `Socks/Server` supports all protocol versions by default.

 If want to explicitly set the protocol version, use the supported values `4`, `4a` or `5`: